SumoLogic/sumologic-documentation/docs/manage/deletion-requests.md

 #### Delete system events

-This System Event Index has detailed JSON logs.
-To search for system events for a data deletion logs use metadata field `_sourceCategory=deletionRule`.
+The System Event Index has detailed JSON logs.
+To search for system events for data deletion logs, use metadata field `_sourceCategory=deletionRule`.
 For example, to search for data deletion logs you would use the query:

 ```
 (_index=sumologic_system_events) AND _sourceCategory=deletionRule